Dialogic learning: Bakhtin: dialogic imagination

 Mikhail Bakhtin established (1981) that there is a need of creating meanings in a dialogic way with other people.
 His concept of dialogism states a relation among language, interaction, and social transformation.
 Bakhtin believes that the individual does not exist outside of dialogue.
 The concept of dialogue, itself, establishes the existence of the "other" person.
 In fact, it is through dialogue that the "other" cannot be silenced or excluded.
 Bakhtin states that meanings are created in processes of reflection between people.
 And these are the same meanings that we use in later conversations with others, where those meanings get amplified and even change as we acquire new meanings.
-In this sense, Bakhtin states that every time that we talk about something that we have read about, seen or felt; we are actually reflecting the dialogues we have had with others, showing the meanings that we have created in previous dialogues.
+In this sense, Bakhtin states that every time that we talk about something that we have read about, seen, or felt; we are actually reflecting the dialogues we have had with others, showing the meanings that we have created in previous dialogues.
 This is, what is said cannot be separated from the perspectives of others: the individual speech and the collective one are deeply related.
-It is in this sense that Bakhtin talks about chain of dialogues, to point that every dialogue results from a previous one and, at the same time, every new dialogue is going to be present in future ones.
+It is in this sense that Bakhtin talks about a chain of dialogues, to point out that every dialogue results from a previous one and, at the same time, every new dialogue is going to be present in future ones.

 CREA: dialogic interactions and interactions of power

 In their debate with John Searle (Searle & Soler 2004) the Centre of Research in Theories and Practices that Overcome Inequalities (CREA, from now on) made two critiques to Habermas.
 CREA's work on communicative acts points out, on the one hand, that the key concept is interaction and not claim; and, on the other hand, that in relationships can be identified power interactions and dialogic interactions.
 Although a manager can hold validity claims when inviting his employee to have a coffee with him, the employee can be moved to accept because of the power claim that arises from the unequal structure of the company and of the society, which places her in a subordinate position to the employer.
 CREA defines power relations as those in which the power interactions involved predominate over the dialogic interactions, and dialogic relations as those in which dialogic interactions are prevalent over power interactions.
 Dialogic interactions are based on equality and seek understanding through speakers appreciating the provided arguments to the dialogue regardless of the position of power of the speaker.
-In the educational institutions of democracies we can find more dialogic interactions than in the educational centers of dictatorships.
+In the educational institutions of democracies, we can find more dialogic interactions than in the educational centers of dictatorships.
 Nonetheless, even in the educational centers of democracies, when discussing curricular issues, the voice of the teaching staff prevails over the voice of the families, which is almost absent.
-The educational projects that have contributed to transform some power interactions into dialogic interactions show that one learns much more through dialogic interactions than through power ones.
+The educational projects that have contributed to transforming some power interactions into dialogic interactions show that one learns much more through dialogic interactions than through power ones.